 We find the excitement of the children (and their teachers!) completely contagious.

 The mission is a go: Watch the video below as the students build on their own ideas, scaffolding their learning to increase the level of complexity and fun in their play.

 Here’s your chance to take a peek at what’s happening in real Tools classrooms.
-Meet our October Tools Preschool Teacher of the Month Jennifer Ladner and see how she and her preschoolers are bringing the Tools curriculum to life.
+Meet our October Tools Kindergarten Teacher of the Month Michelle Beekman and see how she and her kindergarteners are bringing the Tools curriculum to life.

 What if teachers could experience continuous, meaningful professional development without even leaving their classrooms?
 What if that professional development was tailored to target each teacher’s individual growth?
 Learn about Tools TREE video coaching from educators who are using it and loving it.